Hauraki District Council

-Discussion on the item could not be delayed because the item required the consideration of the Ward before the next meeting.
+Discussion on the item could not be delayed because the matter required the consideration of the Ward Committee before the next meeting.

 CONFIRMATION OF MINUTES

-THAT the minutes of the meeting of the Plains Ward Committee held on Tuesday 11 March 2014 are confirmed and are a true and correct record.
+THAT the minutes of the meeting of the Paeroa Ward Committee held on Tuesday 15 April 2014 are confirmed and are a true and correct record.